 - Title VI of the Civil Rights Act of 1964

-Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
-The Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
+Mass Cultural Council’s grantees sign a contract (see contract requirements) certifying that they will comply with ADA and Section 504.
+Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can support both the public and the grantee.
 Additional information about Mass Cultural Council’s Accessibility Requirements and Compliance Tools for Grantees are located in our Access Policy.

-An applicant may request reconsideration of a Mass Cultural Council decision on his or her application if the applicant can demonstrate that the Mass Cultural Council failed to follow published application and review procedures.
-Dissatisfaction with the results of a review does not constitute grounds for reconsideration, however.
+An applicant may request reconsideration of a Mass Cultural Council decision on their application if the applicant can demonstrate that the Mass Cultural Council failed to follow published application and review procedures.
+Dissatisfaction with the results of a review does not constitute grounds for reconsideration.

-The first step in the reconsideration process is to consult with the appropriate Program Staff to discuss the review process that concluded in Mass Cultural Council’s decision.
+The first step in the reconsideration process is to consult with the appropriate Program Staff to discuss the review process that concluded in the Mass Cultural Council’s decision.
 If the applicant wishes to pursue a reconsideration, a request must be sent to the Mass Cultural Council’s Executive Director, in writing, within 30 days of the Mass Cultural Council’s notification to the applicant of its decision.
-All requests will go to the Mass Cultural Council’s board for reconsideration no earlier than its next scheduled board meeting.